sequitur/improv/README.md

 ## Filters

 Improv comes witht a number of filters previously defined as properties of `Improv.filters`.
 However, those are just regular functions; you can use your own.
-A filter is a function that takes a single group (from a snippet) and a model object, and returns either a number, or `null`.
+A filter is a function that takes a single group (from a snippet) and a model object, and returns either a number, `null`, or a tuple.

 `null` indicates that the group in question is inappropriate and should be excluded from selection entirely.
 A number, normally a small positive or negative integer, is treated as a scoring offset.
 The numeric results from each filter are added up to form a salience score.
 Improv, when generating text, will use only text from the highest-scoring groups.

+If the filter returns an Array, the first element is treated as the normal return value (Number or `null`); the second is treated as a new version of the group that was passed to it.
+This allows filters to modify groups as they pass through, allowing for fine handling of individual phrases or some other preprocessing step.

+Inside a filter function body, `this` is bound to the generator object.

 ### Tags